ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 3. to support effective data quality assessment
 4. to enable the unambiguous interpretation of the experimental results
 5. to faciliate, in principle, the reproducibility of the experiment
-6. to strengthen the value of experimentl with supporting information (and thus, the competitiveness of the data generators)
+6. to strengthen the value of experimental with supporting information (and thus, the competitiveness of the data generators)

 For example, scientistis performing microarray-based transcriptomics experiments, identified the [Minimum Information about a Microarray Experiment (MIAME)](http://biosharing.org/bsg-000177) (See *Brazma et al, 2001*).
 The MIAME guideline identifies [the six more crucial elements](http://www.fged.org/projects/miame/#sthash.dGA1h2Hn.dpuf) for reporting a microarray-based experiment as: